 star.
 Boris Karloff (Orlock), Tim O'Kelly (Bobby), Peter Bogdanovich (Sammy), Nancy Hsueh, Arthur Peterson, Mary Jackson, Yanyan Morgan, Sandy Baron

 Targets operates something like a frame narrative, using Roger Corman's The Terror (1963) to create a "movie-within-a-movie".
 The effect is much more than a conceit, insofar as the subject of art is art itself.
-The Terror is a ludicrous dressup fantasy, less regarded today for Karloff's generic appearance than as the vehicle for Jack Nicholson's first film role.
+The Terror is a ludicrous dressup fantasy, less regarded today for Karloff's generic appearance than as the vehicle for one of Jack Nicholson's first film roles.
 Yes, Jack's in it, a mere youth pretending to be a French lieutenant, lost on a lonely Baltic beach as he makes his way home from one of the Napoleonic wars.
 And there's Boris hanging out in his castle with his fake raven and coffins, lost in a parody of his former self, that is, the pedigreed psychopath of the Romantic revival.

 But it's an excellent counterpoint for the grim, sophisticated story Peter Bogdanovich has to tell in this, his first film.

 Thus Targets is a story about the B-movie business, which is often the exploitation of fear... and the irrelevance of this culture in mid-sixties America, then undergoing a new kind of fear, a societal subversion from within and without... mass killers like Charles Whitman in Texas... and Sergeant Medina in Vietnam.
 It was the beginning of something new, the loner with a gun, often with a motive less defined than his urge to kill.